 No Access to Technology

-Our son has learning difficulties and our journey home, the wifi wasn’t working and his Amazon Fire wouldn’t load as offline so we had a two-hour journey with no technology to keep him busy.
-If you or the people you are travelling with require technology please consider this.
-It does say that they can’t guarantee wifi speed, I think so many people were trying to connect that it just overloaded.
+Our son has learning difficulties, and on our journey home, the wifi wasn’t working, and his Amazon Fire wouldn’t load as offline, so we had a two-hour trip with no technology to keep him busy.
+If you or the people you travel with require technology, please consider this.
+It says they can’t guarantee wifi speed; I think so many people were trying to connect that it just overloaded.
 It was a long journey home.

-The thing that always lets the Eurostar down is its food.
-It was an evening train and they’d run out of food and only had a few snacks left.
-I’m not expecting a meal but a sandwich box for the kids would have been great.
-I’m assuming that they fill up in the morning and don’t refill for the rest of the day?
-As I investigated very early on in the journey and it has happened on all of our previous return journey’s.
+The thing that always lets Eurostar down is its food.
+It was an evening train; they’d run out of food and only had a few snacks left.
+I’m not expecting a meal, but a sandwich box for the kids would have been great.
+I assume they fill up in the morning and don’t refill for the rest of the day?
+As I investigated early in the journey, it has happened on our previous return journeys.